QAMarcos/mynotes/README.md

 # mynotes
-A javascript public note project.
+A javascript public note project by me.